 He goes on about the year the bridge was built and goes on about things I don’t give the slightest fuck about.
-But the android doesn’t care, if I don’t laugh.
+But the android doesn’t even care, if I don’t laugh.
 It’s an old model.
 Not designed to handle the driver-passenger interaction that well.
-His conversation options are limited and he goes on and on about the architect and the river, and the modernization works, the authorities approved for the next year and so, and so…
+His conversation options are limited and he goes on and on about the architect and the river, and the modernization works the authorities approved for the next year and so, and so…

 I order the taxi to stop at the middle of the bridge.
 I get out and the autonomous driver bids me farewell with a preprogrammed punch line: